 - Visible teeth (and sometimes also the gums)

-- The mouth is open (C-shaped) and the corner the mouth has forward orientation
+- The mouth is open (C-shaped) and the corner of the mouth has a forward orientation

 - Stiff-legged upright pose, with the dog’s body leaning slightly forward